 - No traffic limitations

-- Integration with many other softwares
+- Integration with many other software tools

 - Built-in analytics tool